ppp-kohe/autogui/README.md

 The above code defines the class `Hello` with an instance field and a method.
 After that, [`org.autogui.swing.AutoGuiShell.showLine(Object)`](https://www.autogui.org/docs/apidocs/latest/org/autogui/swing/AutoGuiShell.html#showLive(java.lang.Object)) starts creating a GUI window from the given object and shows the window.

-The created window will contain a text field labelled as "Value" and a button on the tool-bar labelled as "Action".
+The created window will contain a text field labeled as "Value" and a button on the tool-bar labeled as "Action".
 You can fill the text field with the string "hello, world" by typing the keyboard and click the button, then you will see "hello, world" on the console of `jshell`.

 <img src="docs/images/image-hello-h.png" srcset="docs/images/image-hello-h.png 1x, docs/images/image-hello.png 2x" alt="Hello">